All Archives

 One Image Per Year

 The Lukasa compresses a kingdom into a board.
-The Winter Count stretches time into a spiral.
-One pictograph per year, chosen by consensus, painted on hide.
+The Winter Count stretches time into a spiral — one pictograph per year, chosen by one keeper.
 Seventy-one years of Lakota history in a single coiling image.
-The rule: one memory per year.
 Choose wisely.

 No. 8